-For some people, when we mention that there will be many spiritual activities at the Symposium, they look at us quizzically because they have no idea why an academic symposium combined with martial art forms and qigong health exercises would have anything to do with meditative activities or spirituality.
+For some people, when we mention that there will be many spiritual activities at the Symposium, they look at us quizzically because they have no idea why a symposium filled with martial art forms and qigong health exercises would have anything to do with meditative activities or spirituality.

 Other people think, "Well, of course!"
 They get the connection.

 Basically, we think that all activites throughout the weekend are meditative and spiritual.
 Most especially those that are influenced by nature like the sunrise qigong on the beach and sunset qigong on the bay.

 The morning sunrise qigong will be led by CJ Rhoads from 6:16 to 7:15 every morning on the beach.